sebastien-plutniak/archeoviz/README.md

 Several graphical outputs can be generated in `archeoViz`.

+  - The plots in The plots in the “3D plot”, “Map”, “Section X”, and “Section Y” can be exported:
-  - The 3D visualisation, the map and the section visualisation can all be exported in .svg format (by cliking on the “camera” icon in the menu bar above the plot).
+      - in .svg format (by cliking on the “camera” icon in the menu bar above the plot),
-  - The 3D visualisation can be exported in interactive html format by clicking on the “Download” button.
+      - in an interactive html format, by clicking on the “Export” button.
   - The plan of the excavation chronology can be exported in .svg format by clicking on the “Download” button.